Jean Segura Player Props: Marlins vs. Mariners

-Jean Segura -- with a slugging percentage of .303 in his past 10 games, including two extra-base hits -- will be in action for the Miami Marlins versus the Seattle Mariners, with Bryce Miller on the hill, on June 12 at 9:40 PM ET.
+After hitting .125 with a double, a home run, four walks and three RBI in his past 10 games, Jean Segura and the Miami Marlins take on the Seattle Mariners (who will start George Kirby) at 9:40 PM ET on Tuesday.

-In his last game, he notched a home run while going 1-for-4 against the White Sox.
+In his last game he had a hitless performance (0-for-3) against the Mariners.

 Jean Segura Game Info & Props vs. the Mariners